Maric languages

-Maran or Maric is an extinct branch of the Pama–Nyungan family of Australian languages formerly spoken throughout much of Queensland by many of the Murri peoples.
-The well attested Maric languages are clearly related; however, many languages of the area became extinct before much could be documented of them, and their classification is uncertain.
+Maric is a branch of the Pama–Nyungan family of Australian languages formerly spoken throughout much of Queensland by many of the Murri peoples.
+The well attested Maric languages are clearly related; however, the amount of documentation varies between languages, and their classification is uncertain.
+Many Maric languages are sleeping, while some are more recently being reawakened by their respective communities.
 The clear Maric languages are: